(Click here for a complete CV)

 “God, Gays, and Progressive Politics: Reconceptualizing Intersectionality as a Normatively Malleable Analytical Framework.”
 Perspectives on Politics, June 2013, 11(2): 447-460.

-Book Chapters, Review Essays, and Book Reviews
+Book Chapters, Review Essays, and Other Publications

 “Freedom, Marronage, and the Politics of Experience."
 Theory & Event, 2017, 20(1): 207-211.